 The potential to grow food in abundance in urban areas exists right above our heads!
-Rooftops offer ample, otherwise unused open space ideal for growing vegetables, making rooftop farming an attractive solution to feed growing urban populations now and in the future.
+Roof tops offer ample, otherwise unused open space ideal for growing vegetables, making rooftop farming an attractive solution to feed growing urban populations now and in the future.
+Benefits of “ecosystem services” associated with urban agriculture and specifically roof top farms include reduction of the urban heat-island effect, avoided storm water runoff, nitrogen fixation, pest control, and energy savings.*

 Grow a Farm.
 On Your Roof!